Mohammed Fairouz’s oratorio 'Zabur' is a powerful war requiem

 I think the moral dimension is also extremely powerful.
 President Obama has many accomplishments under his belt, especially on the domestic front.
 But Syria is the strategic disaster of our time.
 Syria will be remembered as the shame of our generation, and the shame of our time.
 The strategic error President Obama made in issuing a red line and then allowing a dictator to cross that line with no ramifications, especially as that red line involved the use of chemical weapons, has been devastating.
 It's been devastating to the idea of global order.
 It's emboldened people like Putin to make excursions into the Baltic states and Eastern Europe.
 It's threatened NATO.
 It's created a situation we should all be very concerned about, and I can't overstate that.

 The human dimension is what we are concerned with in the oratorio.
 It humanizes the tragedy and that's what is so valuable about depicting this musically.
 But I am also very concerned with the strategic problem that has emerged.
-I think most millennials you’’ll talk to are great fans of the Obamas, and I think there is much to admire in his accomplishments, his integrity, and his seriousness.
+I think most millennials you’ll talk to are great fans of the Obamas, and I think there is much to admire in his accomplishments, his integrity, and his seriousness.
 But I can't really decipher if it's been a very high level of moral ambivalence on his part to allow this to escalate.
 He does have a responsibility, as of now he's still the most powerful man in the world.
 When you have power, you have responsibility.

 In 2014 I wrote a scathing critique of Obama fiddling while the world burns.
 I said that the next administration would inherit a nightmare on the foreign policy front, and indeed they will.
 We're very lucky that Hillary Clinton seems to be the clear favorite in this election.
 She has the foreign policy chops to get into this.
 She knows how to use the military, which I think is very important.
 We're just so lucky that she's part of this equation, as we are unlucky and embarrassed that Donald Trump is the other half of that equation.